MBerka/postman-docs/src/pages/docs/api-governance/configurable-rules/configuring-api-governance-rules.md

     > If you upload two or more rule files using the **Upload File(s)** option, the rules will be combined into a single custom governance rule.

 1. Define the custom rule in the editor.
 It must adhere to [custom rule guidelines](/docs/api-governance/configurable-rules/spectral/).
+Errors will display at the bottom of the editor if they're found in the custom governance rule.

     You can use a curated list of commonly-used property-value pair snippets to write your rules.
-Snippets are available in the right pane of the editor.
+Select **<** in the right sidebar to show the snippets.
 Selecting a snippet adds the property-value pair automatically to your rule, helping you get started quickly with writing rules.
 Once added to your rule, you can edit the snippets to meet your specific requirements.

     > Postman will prompt you with suggestions as you enter text.
 Select one to autocomplete your rule.